mui/mui-x/docs/data/date-pickers/adapters-locale/adapters-locale.md

 ### Custom toolbar format

-To customize the format used in the toolbar—you can use the `toolbarFormat` prop of the toolbar slot.
+To customize the format used in the toolbar, use the `toolbarFormat` prop of the toolbar slot.

 :::info
 This prop is available on all pickers.